awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/getting-started.md

 # Tutorial: Getting started with AWS IoT Greengrass V2<a name="getting-started"></a>

-You can complete this getting started tutorial to learn about the basic features of AWS IoT Greengrass V2\.
+You can complete this getting started tutorial to learn the basic features of AWS IoT Greengrass V2\.
 In this tutorial, you do the following:

 1. Install and configure the AWS IoT Greengrass Core software on a Linux device, such as a Raspberry Pi, or a Windows device\.
 This device is a Greengrass core device\.